-You can be sure that your change process will fail if you do not start from the participants’ readiness for change.
-Here are 6 parameters to help you assess whether your employees are ready for change.
+You can be sure that your change process will fail if you do not start from the change readiness of your employees.

-When implementing a change process, you will face a number of reactions to the change.
+When you have to implement a change process, you will face a number of reactions to the change.
 Some are positive, some are more critical, and some are downright negative.
-They all reflect the change participants’ starting point for accepting and implementing the change process.
+They all reflect the readiness of employees to change and the starting point for embracing and implementing the change process.
+Here are 6 parameters to help you assess whether your employees are ready for change.

-Therefore, it is relevant for you to know the expected change reactions and to assess the change readiness of your employees.
-Here is a brief review of the six parameters that typically arise for the participants.
+To assess the change readiness of your employees, you need to know the expected change reactions that help you assess their change readiness.
+Here is a brief review of the 6 needs that are typically present in participants.

 By contributing to the change, employees begin to buy into a new understanding – and thus become part of the change.